MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-sign-up-preview-subscription.md

 Before you begin, make sure you are logged in to a browser with the user work account in the tenant where you want the Project Operations preview.

 1. Redeem the first offer code, **Dynamics 365 Project Operations** here [Project Operations Trial](https://aka.ms/try-po).
 2. Confirm your order.

   You will see confirmation offer was successfully redeemed.

 ### Dynamics 365 Finance preview trial

-Repeat the same steps with this offer Sign up for the Cloud Hosted Environment offer here [Dynamics 365 for Finance Preview Trial](https://aka.ms/trypoche)
+Go to [Dynamics 365 for Finance Preview Trial](https://aka.ms/trypoche) and repeat the steps from the previous section with the offer, Sign up for the Cloud Hosted Environment.

 ## Assign licenses